shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-mint-nft.md

 # Conclusion

 Woohoo!
-If you made it through all the steps, you have successfully created your own NFT on the Solana blockchain.
-If you completed the bonus, you now have an NFT on the worldwide marketplace 👍
+If you made it through all the steps, you have successfully created your own NFT marketplace and NFT on the Solana blockchain.
+If you completed the bonus, you now have an NFT on a popular worldwide marketplace 👍

 # Next Steps

-In this tutorial, we created our own NFT on the Solana blockchain using Metaplex for minting and DigitalEyes for listing.
-Feel free to continue experimenting by attempting to mint more NFT's, sending the token around to other wallets, creating a collection, etc.
+In this tutorial, we created our own NFT marketplace and NFT on the Solana blockchain, using Metaplex for minting and DigitalEyes for listing.
+Feel free to continue experimenting by attempting to mint more NFT's, listing them on our own marketplace, sending the token around to other wallets, creating a collection, etc.

 # About the author